wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 | 🔗 prop drilling | Passing data through multiple component levels, even when intermediate components don't need that data. | Context eliminates prop drilling by letting any component access shared data directly. |
 | 📦 props | Data passed from parent to child components. | Props flow data down the component tree, while state manages data within components. |
 | 🔄 useState | A React hook that adds local state to functional components. | `useState` gives individual components their own memory for data that only they need to track. |
 | 📋 constants | Static values that don't change, used to prevent typos and make code more maintainable. | Constants like `SCREENS.SPLASH` prevent typos and make refactoring easier. |
 | 🔀 conditional rendering | Showing different components based on state or props using JavaScript expressions. | Conditional rendering with `&&` lets you control what users see based on app state. |
 | 🏪 Provider | A Context component that makes shared state available to all child components. | The Provider pattern wraps your app and gives all components access to shared data. |

 <a id="ask-the-ai"></a>

-## 🤖 Ask the AI — State Management Mastery
+## 🤖 Ask the AI — Managing Game Flow

 You just implemented both local and shared state, created screen navigation, and experienced the power of React's Context API — excellent work!